Welcome to the online hub of my naturopathic practice!

 I am a health analyst.
 I am in search of root cause origin of the mechanism underlying pretty much everything in life, including your health concerns.
 This curiosity for source flourished during my 4-year undergraduate degree in neuroscience at Dalhousie University, and found its structure during the 4-year naturopathic medical program at the Canadian College of Naturopathic Medicine (2010).
-Naturopathic medicine has also given me the tools to gently and effectively uproot the source of ailment to create balance and a return to wellness.
+Naturopathic medicine has also given me the tools to gently uproot the source of ailment to create balance and a return to wellness.

 What is naturopathic medicine?

 My medical practice is data-driven and based on an extensive initial patient investigation, followed by structured root cause intervention.
 In naturopathic medicine we first try gentle natural therapies (like herbs, dietary changes, exercise), which in my experience yield tremendous results.
 When required, more aggressive therapies may be considered, such as bioidentical hormones, IV therapies, and then if needed we are fortunate to have pharmaceutical and surgical options available.
 The goal is for patients to feel better.
-The closer we can get to the root cause of disease, the gentler the interventions can be, and the more likely we are to truly achieve a CURE.
+The closer we can get to the root cause of disease, the gentler the interventions can be, and the more likely we are to truly achieve optimal health.

 How I practice